alistairrutherford/mavenize/README.md

 mavenize
 ========

-A tool which will attempt to "mavenise' any number of java projects.
+A tool which will attempt to "mavenize' any number of java projects.

 mavenize-core
 -------------

 Core library which does the mavenizing process.
-Also builds to a command line launchable JAR file.
+As well as a library it also builds to a command line launchable JAR file.

 mavenize-fx
 -----------